 The applicant must submit an application to undertake a clinical trial to the Federal Institute.
 The relevant form is available on the Federal Institute's website (see box, The regulatory authorities).
-However, clinical trials with medicinal products intended for gene therapy or medicinal products consisting of or containing genetically modified organisms must be submitted to the Federal Ministry for Health, Families and Adolescents (see box, The regulatory authorities).

 Consent

 Clinical trial subjects must give their informed consent.
 Consent must be in writing, signed and dated.
 For consent to be valid, the clinical trial subject must be informed of certain matters, including: